crustio/crust-wiki/docs/memberNode.md

 ### 1.2 Hardware Spec

 The Member node runs chain modules (not participating in block generation), storage modules, IPFS, etc. It needs to be equipped with an SGX environment.
 Meantime, it stores user files, involving frequent network transmission, so the network bandwidth should also be in high standards.
-Refer to specific hardware recommendations [here](nodeHardwareSpec#member-node).
+Refer to specific hardware recommended [here](nodeHardwareSpec#member-node).

 ## 2. Ready to Deploy